aaguimond/module02-challenge/README.md

-# Northwestern University Coding Bootcamp Module 2 Challenge

-## Creating a Portfolio From Scratch
+# Creating a Portfolio From Scratch

-Building my first website from scratch using HTML, CSS, and Git
+## Building my first website from scratch using HTML, CSS, and Git

 ### Table of Contents